gongbell/ContractFuzzer/README.md

 4.  `contract_tester` is one part of ContractFuzzer, which sends the contract call messages to our instrumented Geth client.
 5.  `go-ethereum-cf` is one part of ContractFuzzer, which instrumented the evm of Go-etheruem.
 And most codes added could be found under relative directory `core/vm`
 6.  `examples` here provides some cases for us to make sense of the tool quickly.
+7.  `base` here provides some fundamental dockerfiles. `golang, nodejs and their integreted enviroment.`

 ## Contributing